lassorichard/movie-test/README.md

     5. Filter options are changed depending on the category of each film
     6. Hover on movie card rendering the movie detail

+### Relevant information from project

+    1. For this test is used the library React JS for the front end web develop
+    2. For styles I used the BEM methodology and SASS as a preprocessor
+    3. Semantic HTML
+    4. For the Slider I used the library slick-carousel for React